dylanngo95/lamport-cryptocurrency-nodejs/README.md

 # Lamport algorithm example

-To show how to implement lamport algorithm on nodejs
+In cryptography, a Lamport signature or Lamport one-time signature scheme is a method for constructing a digital signature.
+The purpose is to show, How to implement Lamport on NodeJS?

 ![Lamport](./lamport.png)